Nukesor/inter-struct/README.md

 - In the scope of a single crate.
 Cross-crate usage won't work.
 - In the main `src` folder of the crate.
 Integration tests and examples aren't supported.

-The main problems in this crate come from the fact that there's no official way to resolve modules or types in the the procedural macro stage.
+The main problems in this crate come from the fact that there's no official way to resolve modules or types in the procedural macro stage.

 Due to this limitation, inter-struct isn't capable of ensuring the equality of two types.
 As a result, it might create false negative compile errors, even though the types might be compatible.